 522-102 IA: Techniques for Reading and Language Arts - 3 Crs.
 Focuses on best practices in working with children in their development of reading and language arts as well as the roles of the teacher and the instructional assistant.
-The student will gain an understanding of how to work with all children and reinforce instruction individually and in groups through questioning, listening and guiding, and scaffolding techniques.
+Students gain an understanding of how to work with all children and reinforce instruction individually and in groups through questioning, listening and guiding, and scaffolding techniques.
 Current classroom materials plus enrichment and support activities will be examined and created.
+(Prerequisite: Completion of or concurrent enrollment in 890-125 Student Success)